LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 #### 7.1.2 Custom Game Settings
 - Teams must use all default 6v6 official settings at Champion difficulty
-- Map Selection:
 - Team captains may agree to ban certain maps by mutual agreement, may agree on a specific map rotation, or may use a random name picker to select maps each game.
 - Teams take turn generating the custom lobby
 - Failure to choose correct settings result in a forfeit for that game
+- If an incorrect setting is used or the incorrect team generates the custom lobby, if the game finishes it shall stand.
+Otherwise, if the game is not completed the team setting up the game will be assessed a forfeit for that game.

 #### 7.1.3 Queue Sniping Settings
 - Teams must play the map they load into (LEAGUE7 does not allow map dodges)